captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 There was no responsive design yet.
 That came later.

 But, we made things happen anyway, with a limited amount of tools.
-And these constraints fueled creativity.
+And these constraints kind of fueled our creativity.

 What we had at the time, forced us to find clever solutions to those limitations.
-We were hacking with tables and sliced images, not because it was elegant, but because we were playing with the only tools we had, and achieving amazing designs on a medium that, originally, wasn't made for this kind of things at all.
+We were hacking with tables and sliced images, not because it was elegant, but because we were playing with the only tools we had, and we wanted to achieve amazing designs on a medium that, originally, wasn't made for this kind of things at all.

-It was very playful and creative.
-Again, constraints tend to fuel creativity.

-But, also, all of this playing and attempting to do things that weren't possible, was how we pushed the platform forward.
+All this playing and attempting to do things that weren't possible, was how we pushed the platform forward.
 And that's still how things work today.

 ### Nostalgic much?